Rakesh-S20/Kulture-Hire-DA-Internship/README.md

 ## Recommendations
 - Companies should invest in CSR initiatives and maintain clear communication of their mission.
 - Organizations must offer structured learning opportunities and provide financial support for higher education when possible.
 - Managers should focus on transparent, goal-driven leadership to retain Gen Z employees.

+## Presentation
+The findings and recommendations were compiled into a professional PowerPoint presentation, showcasing key insights through a visual narrative.
+Download the PowerPoint presentation here: [Career Aspirations of Gen Z Presentation]